zrekryu/nyaa-scraper/README.md

 ## Changing Site

-You can change the site of the client dynamically.
+Changing the site of the client dynamically.

 ```py
 from nyaascraper import SITE